 - Layout everything!
 Including serving spoons!
 There is nothing worse than having a kitchen full of people and having to dig through your drawer looking for just one more big spoon.
 I like to use sticky notes so I know what is going where.

 - Layout signs describing the dish.
-With a large crowd it’s usually easier to do buffet style.
+With a large crowd, it’s usually easier to do buffet style.
 I like to make ‘place cards’ for the different dishes.
-I also put symbols on the cards for items that are gluten free since my niece and myself can’t have wheat.
-It lets her know what she can eat without having to asking her mom for every dish.
+I also put symbols on the cards for items that are gluten-free since my niece and I can’t have wheat.
+It lets her know what she can eat without having to ask her mom for every dish.

 - Set all the tables.
 Get everything in place.

-- Crock pot – part II — If possible have your guests bring their dishes in a crock pot.
-My aunt usually makes mashed potatoes and she brings it in a crock pot.
-It’s so EASY to just plug it in and to worry about have to warm them up.
+- Crockpot – part II — If possible have your guests bring their dishes in a crockpot.
+My aunt usually makes mashed potatoes and she brings it in a crockpot.
+It’s so EASY to just plug it in and to worry about having to warm them up.

 - Use one of the new Kleenex disposable towel boxes.
-With that many people your hand towels get drenched quickly and it’s to hard to remember to go in the bathroom and change them out.
+With that many people, your hand towels get drenched quickly and it’s too hard to remember to go in the bathroom and change them out.